Welcome to the Curtis Lab

 We are not only a research lab; we are a teaching lab, as are all labs at Purchase College.
 Undergraduates in the lab conduct independent research projects under the guidance of Dr. Meagan Curtis.
-Students in the Psychology Program at Purchase College often present at professional conferences and co-author research publications.
-Graduates of our program often go on to earn a Ph.D. in psychology.
+Many students in the Psychology Program at Purchase College present at professional conferences and co-author research publications.

 Principal investigator: Meagan Curtis, Ph.D.

 School of Natural and Social Sciences